Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 How to get your first role: Start with a medical writing portfolio, write a mock clinical study synopsis or a review article on a topic you know well.
 Apply to medical communications agencies and CROs simultaneously.
 A postgraduate certificate in medical writing accelerates entry.

-Job description: HealthTech companies are building telemedicine platforms, AI-based diagnostic tools, electronic health records, and digital therapeutics — and they need doctors who can validate clinical accuracy, define product requirements, and serve as the interface between software engineers and healthcare realities.
-Healthtech jobs for doctors in India are the fastest-growing segment of non-clinical employment, driven by over USD 3 billion in investment between 2020 and 2023 according to the NASSCOM Health-Tech Report 2023 .
+Job Description: Today HealthTech companies are building telemedicine platforms, they building AI-based diagnostic tools, hospitals have started to maintain electronic health records, and we are having therapeutic sessions digitally and all these things need doctors who can validate the clinical accuracy, define what are the requirements of the products and serve as the bridge between software engineers and healthcare realities.
+Healthtech jobs for doctors is one of the fastest-growing in the segment of non-clinical employment.

-Who hires in India: Practo, Mfine, NaviHealth, Pristyn Care, Healthplix, Innovaccer, and a rapidly growing ecosystem of health-tech start-ups.
-Larger players like Philips Healthcare, Siemens Healthineers, and GE Healthcare India also recruit physicians into clinical informatics roles.
+Who Hires: Practo, Mfine, NaviHealth, Pristyn Care, Healthplix, Innovaccer, are some companies in this rapidly growing ecosystem of health-tech start-ups.
+Healthcare giants like Philips Healthcare, Siemens Healthineers, and GE Healthcare recruit physicians into the clinical informatics roles.

-Minimum eligibility: MBBS is sufficient.
-Technology comfort and basic data literacy are essential.
-Familiarity with AI applications in healthcare is increasingly valued.
+Minimum Eligibility: The MBBS degree is sufficient.
+Being comfortable with technology and having basic data literacy is necessary, being familiar with AI applications in the healthcare sector is increasingly valued.

 Role